ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-1-build-msvc.md

 ```

 {{% notice Note %}}
-You might be able to use a later version, but these steps have been tested with the version 4.10.0.
+You might be able to use a later version, but these steps have been tested with version 4.10.0.
 {{% /notice %}}

 ### Pre-build configuration